marionettejs/marionette-v3-compat/README.md

 ### Unaccounted for breaking changes:

+- In v2 many options passed on instantiation could be modified after instantiation.
+In v3, options are merged on instantiation and not used internally afterwards.
+To modify the option passed in on v3, modify the value on the instance itself.

 - Region: before:show / show events in v2 passed the view, the region, and options, but in v3 pass the region, the view and options
 - Region: before:empty / empty events in v3 now pass the region as the first argument
 - Region: before:destroy / destroy events in v3 now pass the region as the first argument